Blog

 on the

-This blog post will make reference to the recently updated Education Endowment Foundation (EEF) guidance on implementation to explain how new oracy practices have been implemented at Southfields.
+This blog post will make reference to the recently updated Education Endowment Foundation (EEF) guidance on implementation to explain how new oral communication practices have been implemented at Southfields.
 The new EEF guidance places an increased emphasis on contextual factors, as discussed in the first blog of this series, as well as a focus on key behaviours as an integral part of implementation.
 These behaviours are broken down into: ‘Engage’, ‘Unite’ and ‘Reflect’.
-Each of these behaviours are outlined below, along with our actions and intentions throughout the implementation of oracy at Southfields.
+Each of these behaviours are outlined below, along with our actions and intentions throughout the implementation of oral communication at Southfields.

-First and foremost, we wanted to communicate a vision for oracy at Southfields.
+First and foremost, we wanted to communicate a vision for oral communication at Southfields.
 In doing this we outlined the purpose and aimed for maximum ‘buy in’ from staff.
 To quote Simon Senek (again!), “People don’t buy what you do; they buy why you do it.”

 Providing a rich language experience for children of a disadvantaged area in Coventry has the potential to improve learning, life skills and overall prospects.
 This vision was immediately agreed upon.